Adeyinka7789/Personal_p2p_Payment_System/README.md

 Project Overview

 Version: 1.0
-Objective: Create a secure, instant, and auditable platform for users to transfer funds directly to one another, prioritizing transactional integrity.
+Objective: Create a secure, instant, and auditable platform for users to transfer funds directly to one another, prioritizing transactional integrity

 Core Goal: Guarantee financial atomicity, ensuring debit and credit operations occur simultaneously with rollback capabilities if either fails.

 Key Features